Blueberry Buckle

 (Who else has bags of frozen berries in their freezer at all times?)

-When the blueberries are mixed in, spread the batter evenly into a greased 8×8 pan:
+When the blueberries are mixed in, spread the blueberry buckle batter evenly into an 8×8 pan that has been greased with either butter or nonstick cooking spray:

-Before popping it into the oven, we need to make the topping!
+Before popping this into the oven, we need to make the topping!

 Stir with a fork until it gets clumpy:

-Scatter the clumps evenly on top of the cake batter:
+Scatter the crumbly streusel evenly on top of the cake batter, in small pieces:

 Bake the buckle for 45-50 minutes, until a toothpick inserted into the center of the cake doesn’t come out with any raw batter (blueberry juice is fine).

-Let the cake cool completely, then flip the cake out of the pan:
+Let the cake cool completely, then flip the cake out of the baking pan:

-If you want to make this in muffin form, I recommend these Blueberry Streusel Muffins.
+If you want to make this in muffin form, I recommend these Blueberry Streusel Muffins, which is another one of our family favorites.

 Some of my other favorite breakfast recipes are Whole Wheat Pancakes and Potato Cheddar Frittata.